Teaching the millennial student

 Why French and German

 The Foreign Language Department reinforces the practical importance of proficiency in a foreign language through group exchanges with high schools in Nice, France and Heidelberg, Germany.
-These exchanges give FA students the opportunity to use their second language as they host and visit French or German partners, attend school with them, and live with their families.
-Group excursions allow them to explore museums, historic sights, industries and markets in the region surrounding our partner schools.
-Check out photos from the 2013 German Exchange in Heidelberg.
+These exchanges offer our students the opportunity to use their second language as they host and visit French or German partners, attend school with them, and live with their families.
+Group excursions explore museums, historic sights, industries and markets in the regions surrounding our partner schools.